In This Article

 Dr. Rachel Nazarian has seen her fair share of dry skin.
 She explains, “This skin type tends to look dull, lacking the glow that healthy skin exudes.
 Most people find that no matter how much coconut oil they slather on, their skin drinks it up and is still left feeling tight.
 The key is to use products that promote a functional skin barrier and prevent what dermatologists call trans-epidermal water loss—or hydration leaving the skin.”

-My skin tends to run dry and the best product to remedy that is Clinique’s Dramatically Different Moisturizing Cream ($15).
+My skin tends to run dry and the best product to remedy that is Clinique’s Dramatically Different Moisturizing Cream ($30).
 It provides all-day moisture and boasts barrier-strengthening properties for very dry, irritated skin.
-In fact, 97% of women (tested during a Siberian winter) sang its praises.
-How’s that for effective?
-Follow it up with Clinique’s Moisture Surge Sleep Mask ($34).
+Follow it up with Clinique’s Moisture Surge Sleep Mask ($37).

 Nazarian adds, “As a sunscreen, apply La Roche-Posay's Anthelios Cooling Water Lotion ($36), which applies like water with a hydrating lotion base so it can protect from broad-spectrum UVA/UVB radiation without drying out skin.”

 For the all-natural option, I turned to Byrdie’s associate editor, Victoria Hoff, who boasts an extensive knowledge of really effective, totally organic products.
-She suggests Using May Lindstrom’s The Problem Solver Mask ($90) followed by The Blue Cocoon Beauty Balm Concentrate ($160).
-You can read about my first experience with the incredible mask here.
+She suggests Using May Lindstrom’s The Problem Solver Mask ($100) followed by The Blue Cocoon Beauty Balm Concentrate ($180).

 Faith Xue, Byrdie's editorial director, gave me the lowdown on how to best take care of oily skin.
 It’s important to find a good oil cleanser, sulfate-free cleanser, toner, brightening serum, and light moisturizer.
 Xue explains, "I was never into oil cleansers until I realized I just wasn't using the right ones.
-My current favorites are BareMinerals Oil Obsessed Cleansing Oil ($30), Tom Ford's Cleansing Oil ($80), and Re:cipe's Rose Petal Cleansing Oil ($17)—it has real rose petals floating around in the bottle, and using it makes you feel like you're simultaneously inhaling a bouquet of roses.
+My current favorites are BareMinerals Oil Obsessed Cleansing Oil ($30) and Tom Ford's Cleansing Oil ($87).
 I like cleansing oils because they gently remove my makeup and leave my skin feeling softly cleansed—never dry or tight.
 I realized over the years that my skin was oily because it was overcompensating for all the harsh acidic and sulfate-filled cleansers I was using; oil-cleansing has been my solution."

 She continued, "Ever since becoming a beauty editor and just becoming more knowledgeable about skincare in general, I never let anything with sulfates touch my face—they're simply too harsh and drying, and my oily skin will freak out and get even oilier by midday.
-I always follow my oil cleanser with a gentle, sulfate-free cleanser, like Sulwhasoo's Gentle Foaming Cleanser ($31) or Consonant's Foaming Face Wash ($22).
+I always follow my oil cleanser with a gentle, sulfate-free cleanser, like Sulwhasoo's Gentle Foaming Cleanser ($38) or Consonant's Foaming Face Wash ($17).
 Don't be fooled—though both of these have the word ‘foaming’ in their name, which usually means they contain harsh detergents, they're actually incredibly gentle.
-Consonant's version is made mostly with aloe and uses a coconut oil-derived surfectant to cleanse without stripping.
+Consonant's version is made mostly with aloe and uses a coconut oil-derived surfactant to cleanse without stripping.
 This step usually removes any leftover makeup, and my skin always feels soft and balanced.
-Renée Rouleau's Mint Cleansing Gel ($37) is another one that's always on rotation (also natural and sulfate-free).
+Renée Rouleau's Mint Cleansing Gel ($34) is another one that's always on rotation (also natural and sulfate-free)."

 "Jennifer Aniston's dermatologist, Dr. Zein Obagi, believes moisturizer is completely unnecessary.
 I don't know if I'm completely on that train yet, but I do believe that a moisturizer should be light and preferably dimethicone-free (or have it toward the end of the ingredients list).
 This silicone gives your skincare products that slippery, luxurious feeling, but doesn't actually serve any skin-benefiting purpose—and can actually clog up your pores if used in excess.
-I like light moisturizers like Algenist's Genius White Brightening Moisture Softener ($48), which feels almost like straight liquid—I pat it onto my face like I would an essence and skip any moisturizer afterwards.
-On days when I want something a bit more hydrating, I like Cremorlab's Triple Bright White Bloom ($72) or Tula's Probiotic Hydrating Day & Night Cream ($52)."
+I like light moisturizers like Algenist's Genius White Brightening Moisture Softener ($30), [Ed. note: This product is no longer available.
+Try Algenist Hydrating Essence Toner instead] which feels almost like straight liquid—I pat it onto my face like I would an essence and skip any moisturizer afterward.
+On days when I want something a bit more hydrating, I like Cremorlab's Triple Bright White Bloom ($39) or Tula's Probiotic Hydrating Day & Night Cream ($52)."

 Lindsey Metrus, Byrdie’s associate editor, usually finds toners to be too drying or irritating for her sensitive skin.
 But InstaNatural’s Morrocan Rose Water ($14) has been the solution to all her problems: "The smell is heavenly, and it's all natural, so I feel like I'm really treating my skin with care each time I use it.
 It also hydrates while it removes my makeup—a win-win."